Azure-Samples/distributed-az-edge-framework/docs/observability.md

 - Remotely configuring log levels
 - Solution to ensure log levels are set back to warning after specified period of time especially if the cluster would go offline
 - Edge persistence storage queue between edge and Azure Monitor.
-This will ensure prevent data loss in case of (prolonged) connectivity issues to the cloud
+This will prevent data loss in case of (prolonged) connectivity issues to the cloud
 - Custom workload observability: evaluate usage of OpenTelemetry auto-instrumentation and adding application specific tracing and logging instead of default Dapr observability
 - Add TLS to OpenTelemetry Collectors for traffic between the network layers